nbaldy/AoC22/Day1_CalorieCounting/README.md

 No need to cache results - this could easily be added later if the puzzle boundaries changed.

 Because I decided to use python to focus on the algorithm, the input process is super simple too, I think.

+### Part2
+Get the top 3 elves and calories

+### Thought process
+Just modify part 1 - it still works for part 1, but give it instead a buffer of 3 elves.
+Make this a priority queue such that the elf with the fewest always floats to the top so that we pop them first.

+For a priority queue, use python heapq.
+I need to figure out how this sorts if I want to keep the elf number in there.
+Looks like I just make Elf a class and define _lt_.